 … <Scroll to P74L21>

-(#5088, #5454, #5193, #5175)The R2I TOA Type subfield is set to 1 in the IFTMR frame to set the TOA feedback type in the R2I LMR to phase shift which corresponds to the average linear phase across the subcarriers.
-Otherwise, the R2I TOA Type subfield is set to 0 and the R2I LMR TOA feedback type will be first path reporting.
+(#5088, #5454, #5193, #5175)The R2I TOA Type subfield is set to 1 in the IFTMR frame to indicate that the ISTA supports TOA feedback type in the R2I LMR to phase shift which corresponds to the average linear phase across the subcarriers.
+Otherwise, the R2I TOA Type subfield is set to 0.
 The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates TOA using phase shift; and set to 0 to indicate that the RSTA estimates TOA using first path reporting. (#1648)

-The I2R TOA Type subfield in the IFTMR frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate support of only first path reporting in the I2R LMR.
+The I2R TOA Type subfield in the IFTMR frame is set to 1 to request(#5231) the ISTA reports (#5231) phase shift type TOA feedback and is set to 0 to request reporting of (#5231) first path reporting in the I2R LMR.
 The I2R TOA type subfield in the initial Fine Timing Measurement frame is set to 1 to indicate that the TOA feedback type in the I2R LMR to be phase shift type of TOA, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that the feedback type in the I2R will be of the first path reporting.

 TGaz Editor: Insert the subclause below after Subclause 9.4.2.307 (LOS Likelihood element) as follows: